DefinedNet/nebula-docs/src/data/docs/en/nebula.md

   help you securely connect Linux, Mac, Windows, iOS, and Android hosts located on any network.
 slug: nebula
-summary: Here is where you’ll find detail about each of the major components in Nebula’s architecture, how they fit together, and how to make them work best in a variety of environments and use cases.
+summary: Here is where you'll find detail about each of the major components in Nebula's architecture, how they fit together, and how to make them work best in a variety of environments and use cases.
 ---

 # The Open Source Overlay Networking Tool

 Interested in creating an overlay network of your own?
-You’re in the right place.
+You're in the right place.
 Welcome!

 When Nebula was open sourced, we did our best to include clear and concise documentation within the README and configuration files published along with the source code.